daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 subtitle: MDS software stack install instructions for macOS
 ---
 These instructions will walk you through installing the required Data Science software stack for the UBC Master of Data Science program.
 Before starting, ensure that your laptop meets our program requirements:
-- runs one of the following operating systems: macOS Yosemite 10.10.3 or later, Ubuntu 14.04 or later, Windows 10 Professional, Enterprise or Education (1511 November update, Build 10586 or later).
+- runs one of the following operating systems: macOS Yosemite 10.10.3 or later;
-- can connect to networks via a wireless connection (and preferably also a wired connection)
+- can connect to networks via a wireless connection (and preferably also a wired connection);
-- has at least 40 GB disk space available
+- has at least 40 GB disk space available;
-- has at least 4 GB of RAM
+- has at least 4 GB of RAM;
-- uses a 64-bit CPU
+- uses a 64-bit CPU;
-- is 4 years old or newer at the start of the program
+- is 4 years old or newer at the start of the program;
-- uses English as the default language
+- uses English as the default language;

 ## Table of Contents
 - [GitHub](#github)